polterguy/phosphorusfive/plugins/p5.web/README.md

 This ensures that you can store things into these objects, which is only accessible through C#.
 Which is an additional security feature, for things you do not wish some random piece of p5.lambda to access.

-Notice, there is also three Active Events defined in the p5.webapp project, which allows you to store "page values" (ViewState) called.
+Notice, there are also three Active Events defined in the [p5.webapp](/core/p5.webapp/) project, which allows you to store "page values" (ViewState).

 * [set-page-value] - Has private (.) alias
 * [get-page-value] - Has private (.) alias
 * [list-page-keys] - Has private (.) alias

+The above three mentioned events, also obeys by the same "API" as the once listed below.

 ### Accessing the ASP.NET Session object